Today was one of the days when I stepped back and said: wow, this is my life.

 While Gunstock is located in the Lakes Region, working at a ski resort is the realization of a desire to get back to the mountains since moving back to New Hampshire in 2017.
 I’m a mountain girl.
 I love living rurally and thrive in mountain towns.
 And while I always look forward to winter, and hiking in the White Mountains, this year I’ll be back in ski gear, watching the weather and praying for snow!

-Here’s the view from my office and a video from the base area.
+Here’s the view from my office and looking out to the base area.

 But the best way to view what’s going on at the mountain is viewing the web cams.